Actor Cumberbatch says Assange letter affected his film portrayal

-LOS ANGELES (Reuters) - British actor Benedict Cumberbatch says a letter from WikiLeaks founder Julian Assange asking him not to do a movie about the emergence of the anti-secrecy website affected his portrayal of him in the upcoming film “The Fifth Estate.”
+LOS ANGELES, Oct 11 (Reuters) - British actor Benedict Cumberbatch says a letter from WikiLeaks founder Julian Assange asking him not to do a movie about the emergence of the anti-secrecy website affected his portrayal of him in the upcoming film “The Fifth Estate.”

 Cumberbatch, 37, said in an “ask me anything” interview on content-sharing site Reddit on Friday that he was concerned with playing the part after Assange sent him a letter in January declining an invitation to meet in person and urging him to rethink his involvement in the film.